How To Reset Android Phone: A Complete Beginner’s Guide

 - Select erase, and all the data on the phone will be deleted.

 It is important to note that if the phone has a sim and memory card, a remote reset will not affect the cards.
+If the person that finds your phone gets access to the SD card, they will be able to access the data on it.

-How To Hard Reset Android Phone
+How To Reset Locked Android Phone

 - Hold the up volume and power button together (you hold the home button on some devices)